Big Problems

 After considering all the angles, the best thing for him to do would be to tell the truth.
 I mean, he was able to convince Susan, why not his mom?

-Because now that little Josh has returned to his family the cops are going to be kind of curious why she was spotted dropping Josh off in front of his house.
+Because now that young Josh has returned to his family the cops are going to be kind of curious why Susan was spotted dropping the grown-up Josh off in front of his house.
 Was she an accomplice of the man who began this whole crazy kidnapping scheme, who took Josh Baskin’s name for some creepy reason, who worked with her at the toy company, who disappeared in the middle of a presentation, who she followed out to a seaside park, and who now appears to be missing?

 Susan has a lot to answer for: child abduction, statutory rape, and now the possible murder of her accomplice.
 One thing’s for sure, her exciting life as a glamorous toy company executive is over!